 Find a Professional Mentor

 Talking to a mentor will give you insight into web development and systems design.
 A mentor can also help link you to career opportunities.
-Bootcamp programs often offer one-on-one mentorship and career resources to guide career changers, freelancers, and professionals.
+Web development bootcamp programs often offer one-on-one mentorship and career resources to guide career changers, freelancers, and professionals.

 Attending web development events that aim to teach and help you are also a great way to learn from professional web developers, software engineers, and development experts.
 In addition, such events provide important networking opportunities that can help you during a job search.